Retrieve data with APIs from Python

 Good APIs provide an interactive tool called swagger.
 It is an interactive website where the API’s main features are described and where the user can interactively test examples.
 These documentations are often automatically created during the construction of an API and made available via an entry point /docs.
 They often allow you to edit certain parameters in the browser, view the obtained JSON (or the generated error), and retrieve the formatted query that produced it.
 These interactive browser consoles replicate the experimentation that can otherwise be done using specialized tools like postman.

-Regarding the BAN API, the documentation can be found at https://adresse.data.gouv.fr/api-doc/adresse.
-Unfortunately, it is not interactive.
-However, it provides many examples that can be directly tested from the browser.
-You simply need to use the URLs provided as examples.
-These are presented using curl (a command-line equivalent of requests in Linux):
+Regarding the BAN API, the documentation can be found at https://www.data.gouv.fr/dataservices/api-adresse-base-adresse-nationale-ban/ (French only for now but you can translate it using DeepL or Google Translate).
+Go to “search” and click on “Try it out!” to toy with the interactive swagger.
+It provides many examples that can be directly tested from the browser, gives you the URL of the request, if the response is successful or not and the response content.
+You can also use the URLs provided as examples using curl (a command-line equivalent of requests in Linux):

 2.4 Application